Unity Mitford: Inside the inner circle

-Return to Great Britain
+Return to Britain

-In December 1939, Mitford was moved to a hospital in Bern in the neutral country of Switzerland, where her mother and youngest sister, Deborah, went to collect her.
+In December 1939, Mitford was moved to a hospital in Bern in neutral Switzerland, where her mother and youngest sister, Deborah, went to pick her up.
 In a 2002 letter to The Guardian, Deborah relates the experience: "We were not prepared for what we found – the person lying in bed was desperately ill.
 She had lost 2 st, was all huge eyes and matted hair, untouched since the bullet went through her skull.
 The bullet was still in her head, inoperable the doctor said.
 She could not walk, talked with difficulty and was a changed personality, like one who had had a stroke.
 Not only was her appearance shocking, she was a stranger, someone we did not know.
 We brought her back to England in an ambulance coach attached to a train.
 Every jolt was agony to her."

 Stating she could remember nothing of the incident, Mitford returned to England with her mother and sister in January 1940 amid a flurry of press interest and her comment, "I'm glad to be in England, even if I'm not on your side", led to public calls for her internment as a traitor.
+At the same time, rumours about her fate swirled on the continent.
+In January 1940, Friedrich Reck-Malleczewen, an anti-Nazi German aristocrat, wrote in his diary that Mitford was "taken back to London, [where] she was more successful with poison and died there."

+Mitford survived her initial convalescence.
 Due to the intervention by Home Secretary John Anderson, at the behest of her father, she was left to live out her days with her mother at the family home at Swinbrook, Oxfordshire.
 Under the care of Professor Hugh Cairns, neurosurgeon at the Nuffield Hospital in Oxford, "She learned to walk again, but never fully recovered.
 She was incontinent and childish."
-Her mental age was likened to that of a 10 year old, or a "sophisticated child" as James Lees-Milne called her (although he continues that she was "still very amusing in that Mitford manner").
+Doctors decided that it was too dangerous to remove the bullet in her head.
+Her mental age was likened to that of a 10-year-old, or a "sophisticated child" as James Lees-Milne called her, although he continues that she was "still very amusing in that Mitford manner".

 She had a tendency to talk incessantly, had trouble concentrating her mind, and showed an unusually large appetite with sloppy table manners.
 Lees-Milne observed her to be "rather plain and fat, and says she weighs 13+1/2 st".
-She did however, retain at least some of her devotion to the Nazi party; her family friend Billa Harrod recalled Unity stating that she wished to have children and name the eldest Adolf.
+She retained at least some of her devotion to the Nazi party.
+Her family friend Billa Harrod recalled Unity stating that she wished to have children and name the eldest Adolf.